adam-rumpf/Computational-Probability-and-Statistics/docs/28-Regression-Diagnostics.md

 ### Residuals vs Fitted

-By providing the `which` option, we can select the plot we want, Figure \@ref(fig:diag282-fig) is the first diagnostic plot.
+By providing a number in the `which` option, we can select the plot we want, Figure \@ref(fig:diag282-fig) is the first diagnostic plot.

 ```r